This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 export NEURON_RT_INSPECT_EVENT_FILTER_TYPE=hardware,tensor_read,tensor_write

-unset NEURON_RT_INSPECT_EVENT_FILTER_TYPE # Back to capturing all event types
+# Reset to all event types

 #include <nrt/nrt_sys_trace.h>